top of page

 1. Knowledge-Based (Something You Know)

-This form of authentication is based on information only the user should know—such as passwords or personal identification numbers (PINs).
-It serves as the initial checkpoint but is also considered the weakest link, as these can be guessed, phished, or cracked.
+This type of authentication uses information only the user should know, like passwords or PINs.
+It’s the first checkpoint, but it’s also the weakest, since these can be guessed, stolen, or hacked.

 Example: Your login password or a numeric PIN.